 The first thing I haven’t seen yet is multiple Presidente characters.
 In Tropico 5, you could basically have an entire family of misfits wandering around the island.
 These could be assigned to buildings, sent abroad to complete ‘rabbit hole’ missions, and even get married or divorced throughout the game.
 All I’ve seen so far is the option to have one ‘protagonist’.
 This isn’t an issue or an impact on the game, but I did enjoy seeing the ‘family’ walking around previously.

 As mentioned above, assigning people to buildings!
 Now, this one does actually impact the gameplay as you used to be able to assign various ‘family members’ or trained citizens as managers within every building.
 Each one would bring with them a boost to the industry, lower the pollution, or simply increase the happiness of those who work there or who work nearby.
 But, this feature is now removed and the only way to achieve such boosts is if you build some of the new buildings, such as a cemetery, or unlock a new ‘mode’ in the research.
 The ‘modes’ allows you to change how a building runs – for example, you can have a normal house for poor (or higher-earning) people.
-However, you can toggle, once researched, a mode which allows broke people to also live there.
+However, you can toggle, once researched, a mode that allows broke people to also live there.
 The trade-off for this is that nobody pays rent anymore, thus meaning you lose money for the sake of putting a roof over people’s heads.

 I’ll have one of those